 Inspired by the destroyed Renegade Dalek seen in Remembrance of the Daleks, This figure was created using a damaged Dalek Sec figure that I purchased on ebay.
 An interesting, and slightly melancholy detail that I only noticed after I had finished this custom is that on the base of the figure there is a name tag that reads ‘Luke Lewis’.
 Whoever you are, Luke Lewis, I’m sorry but I sort of broke your already-broken Dalek Sec figure.
 Sorry.
 Nevertheless, the details were finalised using a combination of paper mâché and the pieces of the Dalek which I cut up and painted to match Renegade Dalek livery.

 Bonus – Custom made by CaptainJimiPie

 I am showcasing this last custom because it forms a key part of my Asylum New Series Dalek collection, despite the fact that it is not a custom I made.
-I recently received confirmation via e-mail that this is indeed a genuine CaptainJimiPie custom, as featured in his video showcase of his Asylum Dalek collection, which you can view here (This Dalek that I now own features at 1:26 in this video):
+This is a CaptainJimiPie custom that I got as part of a job lot with other damaged Dalek figures.
+This custom is featured at 1:26 in this video: